lk-geimfari/lk-geimfari.github.io/_posts/2023-08-04-solid-principles-for-solid-devs.md

 ## Definition

-In short, **SOLID** is a set of five principles of object-oriented design focused at making software more modular, maintainable, and scalable.
+In short, **SOLID** is a set of five principles of object-oriented design focused on making software more modular, maintainable, and scalable.

 The acronym **SOLID** stands for: